Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: Rate forecasts for wide-field surveys

-The LSST survey, conducted by the Vera C. Rubin Observatory, will detect the largest quantity of astronomical transients ever produced.
+The LSST survey, conducted by the Vera C. Rubin Observatory, will detect the largest number of astronomical transients ever observed.
 It is a wide ($\sim 18,000~$deg$^2$) deep ($\sim 25$ AB mag in a single g-band detection) survey, in optical $ugrizy$ filters.
 The cadence is still being refined at the time of this work, and is ultimately dependent on stochastic factors, but will correspond roughly to one observation every $\sim5$~days \citep{Bianco2022}.

-To account for the potential poor sampling of the light curves of the faintest, highest-redshift TDEs, we consider a flux-limited survey conducted using LSST, $>1$~mag brighter than the nominal $30$-second single-visit depth in a given LSST filter.
+To account for the potentially poor sampling of the light curves of the faintest, highest-redshift TDEs, we consider a flux-limited survey conducted using LSST, $>1$~mag brighter than the nominal $30$~s single-visit depth in a given LSST filter.
 This is similar to the flux-limited spectroscopic sample of TDEs from ZTF \citepalias{Yao2023}, and reduces sensitivity to cadence details for very faint sources.
 We assume that Rubin observes all year long, and do not account for gaps due to weather, maintenance, etc. This allows us to negate those portions of the ``loss factor'' of the survey \citep[see, e.g.][]{Perley2020}, which will decrease our estimates.
-We find that, at the characteristic redshifts ($\langle z \rangle \approx 0.77$) probed by the TDEs discovered by this flux-limited survey, the $\sim2,000$~\AA peak of a $\sim15,000$~K TDE is redshifted to $\sim 3500$~\AA.
-Therefore we report rates in the g-band, which has the highest TDE yield of any filter.
+We find that, at the characteristic redshifts ($\langle z \rangle \approx 0.77$) probed by the TDEs discovered by this flux-limited survey, the $\sim2,000$~\AA{} peak of a $\sim15,000$~K TDE is redshifted to $\sim 3500$~\AA{}.
+Therefore we report rates in the g band, which yields the largest number of TDE detections of any filter.